mkj-gram/rover-android/docs/android/location-proximity.md

 <p class="read-more">
     {% include icons/book.svg %}
-    More details on how to properly handle requesting app permissions can be found in the <a href="https://developer.android.com/training/permissions/requesting">Android documentation: Request App Permissions</a>.
+    More details on how to properly handle requesting app permissions can be found in the <a href="https://developer.android.com/training/permissions/requesting">
+    Android documentation: Request App Permissions</a>.
 </p>